Neverm1ndEZ/versatile-project/ReadME.md

-# How to configure the project to run on local machine?
+# How to configure the project to run on the local machine?

-1. Clone this project specific to the branch
+1. Clone this project specific to the branch by running `git clone https://github.com/Localville/versatile-web.git --branch mihir-versatile-project`

-2. Open the project in code editor of your choice.
-In the terminal, run `npm install`, it should create node_modules
+2. Open the project in the code editor of your choice.
+In the terminal, run `npm install`, should create node_modules

-3. After the node_modules are installed, run `npm run dev` to run the project
+3. After the node_modules are installed, run `npm run dev -- --port 3000` to run the project

 ## The project is configured in Vite - React + JavaScript